MarkClinton/pga-score/README.md

     </details>

 ### Future Features
 1. A timer.
-A timer starts when the game are is populated with cards and records the time taken for a user to match all cards.
+A timer starts when the game area is populated with cards and records the time taken for a user to match all cards.
-I intially wrote this into the spec before starting the project but never got the time to try and implement it.
-The idea would be that, depending on the time, a user would be a given a score based on a handicap, just like in golf.
+I initially wrote this into the spec before starting the project but never got the time to try and implement it.
+The idea would be that, depending on the time, a user would be given a score based on a handicap, just like in golf.
 It would have been done in groups i.e. if the user gets a time of 15-20 seconds they would get a handicap of -1.
 20-25s would get a handicap of par.
 2. Another Game Mode.
-Currently there is Easy or Hard and determines the amount of cards to be shown on the game area.
+Currently there is Easy or Hard and determines the amount of cards to be shown in the game area.
 Hard would be renamed to Medium and a new game mode introduced as Hard.
 The new Hard game mode would consist of half the cards being images of golfers and the other half being text.
 The text would be the last time they won a PGA Championship.
 The player would have to match the image to the last time that golfer won a PGA Championship.
 3. Implement more cards.
 Implement functionality to have a big list of cards created that the game would choose from depending on the game mode chosen.
-This would mean that we could have a mix of different cards that could be displayed so a user doesnt see the same cards every time they play.
+This would mean that we could have a mix of different cards that could be displayed so a user doesn't see the same cards every time they play.
 4. Dynamic Modal.
 Currently the game is using two separate modals defined on index.html.
 One that popups when the user starts a game.
 One that pop ups when a user finishes a game.
-Having a dynamoc modal could mean only defining one modal on index.html and populating it with elements using javascript, depending on the need for the content.
-Javascript could handle the content of a modal making it re-usable.
+Having a dynamic modal could mean only defining one modal on index.html and populating it with elements using javascript, depending on the need for the content.
+Javascript could handle the content of a modal making it reusable.

 ## Technologies

 ### Languages
 - HTML - Provide the structure of the webpage.
 - CSS - Used in conjunction with HTML for styling elements.
 - JavaScript - Provides the logic of the application.
-Allowing the end user the interact with the webpage.
+Allowing the end user to interact with the webpage.

 ### Other Tools
 - [GitHub](https://github.com/) to host the repository